Back to blog

 Feedback

-This is the first public release.
-Your feedback is invaluable!
+This is an open-source project and your feedback is invaluable!
 Please open an issue on GitHub for bugs, feature requests, or suggestions.

 License